Enhance Sample Efficiency and Robustness of End-to-end Urban Autonomous Driving via Semantic Masked World Model: Abstract

 \section{Abstract}

 End-to-end autonomous driving provides a feasible way to automatically maximize overall driving system performance by directly mapping the raw pixels from a front-facing camera to control signals.
 Recent advanced methods construct a latent world model to map the high dimensional observations into compact latent space.
 However, the latent states embedded by the world model proposed in previous works may contain a large amount of task-irrelevant information, resulting in low sampling efficiency and poor robustness to input perturbations.
-Meanwhile, the training data distribution is usually unbalanced, and the learned policy is hard to cope with the corner cases during the driving process.
-To solve the above challenges, we present a \textbf{sem}antic \textbf{m}asked recurrent world model(\textbf{SEM2}), which introduces a latent filter to extract key task-relevant features and reconstruct a semantic mask via the filtered features, and is trained with a multi-source sampler, which aggregates common data and multiple corner case data in a single batch, to balance the data distribution.
-Extensive experiments on CARLA show that our method outperforms the state-of-the-art approaches in terms of sample efficiency and robustness to input permutations.
+Meanwhile, the training data distribution is usually unbalanced, and the learned policy is challenging to cope with the corner cases during the driving process.
+To solve the above challenges, we present a \textbf{SEM}antic \textbf{M}asked recurrent world model (\textbf{SEM2}), which introduces a semantic filter to extract key driving-relevant features and make decisions via the filtered features, and is trained with a multi-source data sampler, which aggregates common data and multiple corner case data in a single batch, to balance the data distribution.
+Extensive experiments on CARLA show our method outperforms the state-of-the-art approaches in terms of sample efficiency and robustness to input permutations.